Best outdoor speakers 2023: portable, wireless, waterproof

 Newer rivals have more nuanced, engaging sound

-The four-star follow-up to the five-star Wonderboom 2, the third entry in the trilogy still sounds dynamic and detailed, but it's the model's portability and ease of use that make it ideal for outdoor excursions.
-Battery life is bolstered by an hour to a total of 14, while the Bluetooth range is now up by 10 meters, making the Wonderboom 3 even more suited to when you're not confined to the four walls of your domestic abode.
+The third entry in the Wonderboom trilogy sounds dynamic and detailed enough to be a pleasing, exciting listen, but it's the model's portability and ease of use that make it ideal for outdoor excursions.
+Battery life is up to a total of 14 hours, while the Bluetooth range will reach 10 meters, making the Wonderboom 3 even more suited to when you're not confined to the four walls of your home.
 Better still, the UE's IP67 rating should keep dust, dirt and water from ruining the speaker during your muddy bike ride or beach volleyball session.

 Sonically, the Wonderboom 3 is an enjoyable, exciting listen.
 Bass is impressive given how small the speaker is, and the sense of dynamics on display is similarly remarkable.
 You also get a ‘boost’ button on the underside of the unit that restricts the bass frequencies when pressed, allowing the UE to play louder through the midrange.
-This in turn makes the sound easier to hear when the unit is used outdoors, rendering it all the more attractive as a speaker to bring with you on a trip.
+That certainly helps if you're out on a trip and need a speaker with a sound that will carry.

-Sadly, there's no built-in mic or app as is the case for the Wonderboom 2, but even so, the Wonderboom 3 is an eminently portable, great-sounding Bluetooth speaker that won't break the bank.
+Sadly, there's no built-in mic or app as is the case for the Wonderboom 2, but even so, the Wonderboom 3 is a very hardy, great-sounding Bluetooth speaker that won't break the bank.

-Read the full review: Ultimate Ears Wonderboom 3
+Read our full Ultimate Ears Wonderboom 3 review

 Sonos Roam outdoors on a chair